 Library, Room 432A

-The College Opportunity to Prepare for Employment (COPE) program provides students receiving public assistance with academic advisement to ensure that they are making satisfactory progress and following guidelines established by the Human Resource Administration (HRA).
-COPE informs students of their rights as recipients of public assistance.
+The CUNY Edge program provides students receiving public assistance with academic advisement to ensure that they are making satisfactory progress and following guidelines established by the Human Resource Administration (HRA).
+CUNY Edge informs students of their rights as recipients of public assistance.
 The program assists students in obtaining training-related expenses and information concerning childcare.
-Additionally, COPE offers students one-on-one counseling involving welfare reform, assistance with various HRA forms, and assistance with the transition from public assistance to permanent self-sufficiency.
-Note: It is important that the faculty submit students’ class attendance on time to ensure that students receive continuous benefits.
+Additionally, CUNY Edge offers students one-on-one counseling involving welfare reform, assistance with various HRA forms, and assistance with the transition from public assistance to permanent self-sufficiency.
+Note: It is important that the faculty submit students' class attendance on time to ensure that students receive continuous benefits.